Orbital Maneuvers

 Coplanar rendezvous transfer

 The Hohmann transfer orbit can be used to rendezvous with another spacecraft in a co-planar orbit.
-Let’s say we have a interceptor satellite which has to be maneuvered to rendezvous with a target satellite.
+Let’s say we have an interceptor satellite which has to be maneuvered to rendezvous with a target satellite.
 The interceptor is in a circular orbit of radius a1a_1, and the target is in a circular orbit of radius a2a_2.
 Both orbit in the same direction.
 The interceptor will perform a Hohmann transfer to reach the target orbit, and then it will perform a second maneuver to match the velocity of the target.
 The properties of the orbits are the same as in the previous section.
 The only difference is that the target is moving in its orbit, and the interceptor has to catch up to it, at just the right time.

 A launch window is a time period during which the interceptor can be launched to reach the target.
 The launch window is determined by the relative positions of the two satellites in their orbits.
 The launch window is open when the interceptor is at periapsis, and the target is at apoapsis.